JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 with 1 hybrid node is a refinement of the estimated species tree (this needs not be the case always).

+## Hardwired-cluster dissimilarity between networks

-Is the SNaQ network with 1 hybrid node the same as the true network, the one that was initially used to simulate the data?
+Is `net1`, the SNaQ network with 1 hybrid node, the same as the true network, the network that was initially used to simulate the data?

-(digression on the data: gene trees were simulated under the coalescent along some "true" network, then 500 base-pair alignments were simulated along each gene tree with the HKY model, gene trees were estimated from each alignment with RAxML, and these estimated gene trees served as input to both ASTRAL and SNaQ.)
+(Digression on this example's data: gene trees were simulated under the coalescent along some "true" network, then 500 base-pair alignments were simulated along each gene tree with the HKY model, gene trees were estimated from each alignment with RAxML, and these estimated gene trees served as input to both ASTRAL and SNaQ.)

-The true network is shown below, correctly rooted at the outgroup O, and plotted with branch lengths proportional to their values in coalescence units:
+The "true" network is shown below, correctly rooted at the outgroup O, and plotted with branch lengths proportional to their values in coalescence units:
 ```@repl dist_reroot
 truenet = readTopology("((((D:0.4,C:0.4):4.8,((A:0.8,B:0.8):2.2)#H1:2.2::0.7):4.0,(#H1:0::0.3,E:3.0):6.2):2.0,O:11.2);");
-hardwiredClusterDistance(net1, truenet, true)
 ```
 ```@example dist_reroot
 R"svg(name('truenet_sim.svg'), width=4, height=4)" # hide